eyang106/OPS-micromouse/README.md

 # OPS-micromouse
-Final project for the 2018-2019 IEEE Open Project Space Program.
+Capstone for the 2018-2019 UCLA IEEE Open Project Space Program.

-<u>Contents:</u>
+Contents:
 - PID control system for the mouse
 - Board files and schematic for the distance sensor used